 The Ministry has two types of custody/detention programs for youth, either secure youth centres operated directly by the ministry or open and secure youth centres contracted and operated by a community agency (Transfer Payment Recipients).

-\\Given current counts in youth justice custody/detention facilities, physical distancing is possible, easily achieved and the preferred prevention method.
-In situations where physical distancing is not possible, the use of non-medical masks is implemented.
+Given current counts in youth justice custody/detention facilities, physical distancing is possible, easily achieved and the preferred prevention method.